 |Australian Prime Minister Robert Menzies in Plymouth, 22 March 1941. © IWM (A 3556).|

 Cannot enter city of Plymouth today, public being excluded because of delayed action bombs.
 Hear that the Astor house [mayor of Plymouth], where we were to stay, was bombed!The first production Beaufighter Mark IIF night fighter, R2270, rolls out of the factory and makes its maiden flight.
-It is fighted with dihedral tailplanes, a Merlin engine and equipped with AI Mark IV radar.
+It has dihedral tailplanes, a Merlin engine and is equipped with AI Mark IV radar.
 It will serve with RCAF No. 406 Squadron.

 Battle of the Atlantic: Escorted by destroyers (which meet them at 03:00) and the Luftwaffe, German heavy cruisers Gneisenau and Scharnhorst make port at Brest, France.
 Gneisenau quickly enters dry dock No. 8 for periodic maintenance.
 Scharnhorst, berthed alongside the Quai de la Ninon, also requires work on the superheater tubes in her boilers which will keep her in Brest until July.
 Admiral Lütjens begins packing his bags for his next command - that of the two-ship operation that will include battleship Bismarck in May.

 Operation Berlin has been a resounding success, with the two ships sinking or capturing 22 ships totaling about 115,000 tons.
 While covering 17,800 miles in 60 days, they have terrified Allied convoys throughout the Atlantic and kept the Royal Navy on high alert.
 If any German Atlantic cruiser proves the value to the Kriegsmarine of surface raiders to wreak destruction and spread out the Allied defenses, Operation Berlin is the one.